Bob Burns (drummer): Biography

-In 1996, after several years of his public disappearance since the departure, he participated in a performance to promote Freebird: The Movie.
-On March 13, 2006, he rejoined Lynyrd Skynyrd for one performance as he played alongside Gary Rossington, Billy Powell, Ed King, Artimus Pyle and The Honkettes at the Rock and Roll Hall of Fame induction.
-But since then, he already disappeared from public attention once again until his death.
+In 1996, after years of public disappearance, he participated in a performance to promote Freebird: The Movie.

-Death
+On March 13, 2006, he rejoined Lynyrd Skynyrd for one performance, playing alongside Gary Rossington, Billy Powell, Ed King, Artimus Pyle and The Honkettes at the Rock and Roll Hall of Fame induction.
+After that, he again disappeared from public attention, until his death.

-Burns died on April 3, 2015, in a single car crash after hitting a mailbox and tree on a sharp curve in Cartersville, Georgia, shortly after leaving his home.
+Burns died on April 3, 2015, in a single-car crash after hitting a mailbox and tree on a sharp curve in Cartersville, Georgia, shortly after leaving his home.